You can use the vSphere Client to deploy NSX Manager or the Cloud Service Manager as a virtual appliance.

-- Enter the download OVA URL or navigate to the OVA file.
+- Enter the download OVA URL or navigate to the OVA file, and click Next.

-- Enter a name for the NSX Manager VM.
+- Enter a name and a location for the NSX Manager VM, and click Next.

-The name you enter appears in the vSphere inventory.
+The name you enter appears in the vSphere and vCenter Server inventory.

-- Select a compute resource for the NSX Manager appliance.
+- Select a compute resource for the NSX Manager appliance, and click Next.

-- Select a datastore to store the NSX Manager appliance files.
+- Specify the datastore to store the NSX Manager appliance files.